Memory Flashcards

 Outline and explain the WMM

-Outline the types of LTM
+Outline and explain the types of LTM

 Explain interference theory (proactive and retroactive)

-Interference theory sees forgetting as due to info in LTM becoming confused with or disrupt by other information during coding, leading to inaccurate recall.
+Interference theory sees forgetting as due to info in LTM becoming confused with or disrupted by other information during coding, leading to inaccurate recall.
 Proactive interference occurs when information stored previously interferes with an attempt to recall something new.
 Retroactive interference occurs when coding new information disrupts information stored previously.

 Explain cue-dependent forgetting (context and state dependent forgetting)